26:51

 That's how you can ask questions.

-That's how you can become free,
+That's how you can become free and individual.

-And that's why even you will see that people have blind faith in others.
+Free person that's how you can prevent yourself from others controlling you And that's why even you will see that people have blind faith in others.

 People don't ask questions.